FAIR-by-Design-Methodology/FAIR-by-Design_ToT/Templates/Training Unit/Content/content_template.md

 ### Related Learning Materials

-Refer to excersizes, quizes, games or other types of learning materials whereever they should be included in the unit and provide links to this content.
+Refer to exercises, quizzes, games or other types of learning materials where ever they should be included in the unit and provide links to this content.

 ## Summary